hcsaustrup/inside-nova-pro/Documentation/Software/UBoot.md

 ### Boot configuration

-While not entirely the right way, the easiest way to modify boot parameters, is to modify `mmcroot`.
+While not entirely the right way, the easiest way to modify boot parameters, is to modify `mmcargs`.
 Here are a few examples:

+Note: While it might seem easier to use `mmcroot`, this environment variable will be overwritten by U-Boot when detecting MMC devices.

 #### Normal boot

 This will boot from the root partition on the MMC:

 ```
-setenv mmcroot /dev/mmcblk1p2 rootwait panic=10 rw
+setenv mmcargs setenv bootargs console=${console},${baudrate} root=${mmcroot} panic=10
 boot
 ```